AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

    speedup will be improved more when having a larger number of consucitive queries and denser graphs.
-   * Increasing the number of threads doesn’t necessarily increase the speedup.
+   * Increasing the number of threads doesn’t necessarily improve the speedup.
 Since it adds more overhead for the creation of the threads and dividing the tasks and combining the results.